thirdweb-dev/contracts/docs/DynamicAccountFactory.md

 function getAddress(address _adminSigner) external view returns (address)
 ```

-Returns the address of an Account that would be deployed with the given accountId as salt.
+Returns the address of an Account that would be deployed with the given admin signer.